 Inside: Making ice cream is a cool, interactive way to teach chemistry.
 It makes a perfect science activity for either home school or classroom instruction.
-Better yet, you end up with yummy, healthier ice cream along with learning some applied chemistry.
+Better yet, you end up with yummy, healthier ice cream along with learning some applied chemistry. *There are affiliate links in this post.
+If you click, I might make some coffee money but of course at no cost to you.

 Making ice cream is a divine way to teach science.
 Ice Cream is my weakness.
 It is a fan favorite with my own kids.
 We love it as a treat on a hot summer day.
 Heck, I love its cool sweetness even on a frigid winter day – snug and warm on my sofa though.